cscm medal

 Center for Sports Communication & Media

-The Center for Sports Communication & Media has announced 12 nominees for Best Sportswriting of the year for the eighth iteration of the Dan Jenkins Medal for Excellence in Sportswriting.
+The Center for Sports Communication & Media has announced 12 nominees for Best Sportswriting of the year for the ninth iteration of the Dan Jenkins Medal for Excellence in Sportswriting.
 The awards are presented annually in honor of the legendary Texas sportswriter and best-selling author, who defined the sportswriter’s craft for a generation.

 The Jenkins Medal is awarded in two categories: